ibm-cloud-docs/direct-link/about.md

   * DLDH customer procures services and LOA/CFA from third party.
   * DLDH customer supplies third party LOA/CFA to colocation provider for cross-connect order.

-## The Direct Link Exchange Classic solution
+## The Direct Link Exchange on Classic solution
 {: #direct-link-exchange-solution}

-The Direct Link Exchange Classic solution enables customers to use a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
+The Direct Link Exchange on Classic solution enables customers to use a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
 This offering typically provides connectivity at a reduced cost because the physical connectivity from {{site.data.keyword.cloud_notm}} to the Cloud Exchange Provider is already in place, which is shared among other customers.

 **Common use cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwidth, private workloads, and environment administration.
 This option usually is selected when the wanted PoP location already has the wanted Direct Link Exchange provider._